Niranjan-Kumar-Gupta/User-Registration-Login-and-User-Management-System-With-admin-panel-Backend/README.md

 ## Backend
-we have created a User Registration &amp; Login and User Management System With admin panel page of admin in Angular and connected with the database (developed in node,express js,Mongodb),here is only backend
+I have created a User Registration &amp; Login and User Management System With admin panel page of admin in Angular and connected with the database (developed in node,express js,Mongodb),here is only backend

 for frontend go to the this repo: https://github.com/Niranjan-Kumar-Gupta/User-Registration-Login-and-User-Management-System-With-admin-panel-frontend